-We parked next to the 13th century church (St. Nicholas) and were pleasantly surprised to find that it was open.
+We parked next to the 13th-century church (St. Nicholas) and were pleasantly surprised to find that it was open.
 Fortunately for us, the church organ was undergoing a major restoration and the restorer was busy inside at his task.
-We arrived just as he was taking a coffee break and he was pleased to chat to us about the work and some of the difficulties he was having.
+We arrived just as he was taking a coffee break and he was pleased to chat with us about the work and some of the difficulties he was having.

 06/03/21 UK Deaths: 158.
 Harborough Infected: 120.